 What Time of Year Can You Find Hickory Nuts?

-During the first few weeks of October in the fall is the best time to find hickory nuts.
+During the first few weeks of October in the fall, as the trees shed their leaves, is the best time to find hickory nuts.
 You will be looking down and not up when foraging hickory nuts.
 Regardless of variety, nuts fall from the tree once they are mature, only the “green” nuts are still hanging from the tree.

 Expect to be racing the squirrels for the nuts, who don’t mind running up a tree and munching down on less than mature hickory tree offerings.